kaelzhang/penteract-ocr/README.md

 - only support node.js >= 8.3.0 (for the api changes of N-API)
 - only support Mac OS X for now.

+**And this project needs an C/C++ developer to help out!** Open an issue if you're interested in contributing.

 ## Install

 Before install node.js penteract, the following dependencies should be installed